berryamin/Python/Python-3/Doc/library/multiprocessing.rst

     On Windows many types from :mod:`multiprocessing` need to be picklable so that child processes can use them.
 However, one should generally avoid sending shared objects to other processes using pipes or queues.
-Instead you should arrange the program so that a process which need access to a shared resource created elsewhere can inherit it from an ancestor process.
+Instead you should arrange the program so that a process which needs access to a shared resource created elsewhere can inherit it from an ancestor process.

 Avoid terminating processes

+    Using the :meth:`Process.terminate <multiprocessing.Process.terminate>`
-    Using the :meth:`Process.terminate` method to stop a process is liable to cause any shared resources (such as locks, semaphores, pipes and queues) currently being used by the process to become broken or unavailable to other processes.
+    method to stop a process is liable to cause any shared resources (such as locks, semaphores, pipes and queues) currently being used by the process to become broken or unavailable to other processes.

-    Therefore it is probably best to only consider using :meth:`Process.terminate` on processes which never use any shared resources.
+    Therefore it is probably best to only consider using :meth:`Process.terminate <multiprocessing.Process.terminate>` on processes
+    which never use any shared resources.

 Joining processes that use queues

     Bear in mind that a process that has put items in a queue will wait before terminating until all the buffered items are fed by the "feeder" thread to the underlying pipe.
-(The child process can call the :meth:`Queue.cancel_join_thread` method of the queue to avoid this behaviour.)
+(The child process can call the :meth:`Queue.cancel_join_thread <multiprocessing.Queue.cancel_join_thread>`
+    method of the queue to avoid this behaviour.)

     This means that whenever you use a queue you need to make sure that all items which have been put on the queue will eventually be removed before the